andres-lowrie/lang/docs/content/docs/basics/functions.md

   + h + i + j
 ```

+You only need the `=` operator when your function takes parameters.

-Functions with multiple retuns can also be one liners
+You can use shorthand form for functions with multiple retuns can also be one
+liners

 ```
 yes_no = true, false